harshit001-2023/harshit001-2023/PROFILE.md

 ![Profile Banner](https://img.shields.io/badge/Profile-Harshit%20Pande-blue?logo=github&style=for-the-badge)

-Aspiring Backend Developer and recent Computer Science graduate with hands-on experience in Java, Python, Machine Learning, and software development.
-Passionate about building scalable applications, integrating AI, and exploring DevOps and Cloud technologies.
-Eager to contribute to innovative projects in backend and cloud development.
+Recent graduate in Information Technology with hands-on experience in Java, Python, Machine Learning, and software development.
+Passionate about backend development, AI integration, DevOps, and Cloud technologies.
+Eager to tackle innovative projects and contribute to impactful solutions.

-- 🎓 Just graduated with a Bachelor of Engineering in Information Technology from Sipna College of Engineering and Technology (2021–2025).
+- 🎓 Bachelor of Engineering in Information Technology from Sipna College of Engineering and Technology (2021–2025).
-- 🔭 Currently focusing on DSA, Spring Boot, FastAPI, and TensorFlow.
+- 🔭 Focusing on DSA with Java, Spring Boot, FastAPI, TensorFlow, and more.
-- 🌱 Learning DevOps, Cloud Computing, and advanced AI frameworks.
+- 🌱 Actively learning DevOps, Cloud Computing, and advanced AI frameworks.
-- 👯 Open to collaborating on open-source projects related to AI, backend development, or web apps.
+- 👯 Open to collaborations on AI, backend, or web development projects.
-- 💬 Ask me about Java, Python, Flask, or Deep Learning.
+- 💬 Ask me about Java, Python, Flask, Deep Learning, or Spring Boot.
-- 📫 Reach me at: harshitpande938@gmail.com | +91 9527959182
+- 📫 How to reach me: harshitpande938@gmail.com | +91 9527959182
-- ⚡ Fun fact: I love swimming, photography, and cycling while exploring new tech blogs!
+- ⚡ Fun fact: When not coding, I'm swimming, capturing moments through photography/videography, or cycling while reading tech blogs!

 ## 📊 GitHub Stats